American Chiropractic Association: Purpose and mission

-The stated mission of the ACA is to improve the health of their members and communities with chiropractic.
-For their mission, the ACA works with healthcare professionals, supports pro-chiropractic legislation and policies, and supports research for treatment practices.
+The stated mission of the ACA is to improve the health of its members and communities with chiropractic.
+For their mission, the ACA works with chiropractic professionals, supports pro-chiropractic legislation and policies, and supports research for treatment practices.
 The ACA also provides professional and educational opportunities for its members.

 Overview

 The American Chiropractic Association was founded in 1922, and in 1930 merged with the Universal Chiropractors Association to form the National Chiropractic Association (NCA).
-In 1963, the NCA was reorganized, once again under the title of the American Chiropractic Association (ACA).
+In 1963, the NCA was reorganized, once again under the title of the American Chiropractic Association.

 The House of Delegates (HOD), the deliberative body of the Association, is composed of 124 delegates representing all 50 states, the ACA Board of Governors, the ACA’s specialty councils, the Faculty American Chiropractic Association (FACA), the Student American Chiropractic Association (SACA) and ACA's state affiliates.
 The HOD meets once per year in person during the association’s annual meeting, usually held in the first quarter of the year.

 ACA formally recognizes 12 specialty areas of chiropractic practice through its specialty councils: